This post may contain affiliate links, please see our privacy

 Storage Tips: These muffins stay fresh for 2 days at room temperature when stored in an airtight container.
 You can also refrigerate them for up to a week.
 For longer storage, freeze them after cooling completely.
 Thaw at room temperature.

-- Adjustments: Use 1/4 cup honey for every 1/3 cup brown sugar.
+Honey: Use 1/4 cup for every 1/3 cup brown sugar.
+This adds a floral sweetness and keeps the muffins extra soft.

 You may also enjoy these wholesome gluten-free muffins